AMDEPYC/dispatch/README.md

 4. **⚡ Booting** → Workload is booting (via `beacon boot`)
 5. **📝 Reported** → Results submitted (via `beacon report`)
 6. **🏁 Finished/Failed** → Final state

+## Permissions

+dispatch uses GitHub APIs to download Release Assets and to create Issues in the repo specified on the dispatch command line.
+Certain permissions are needed for this to work.

+### Option 1

+Before running dispatch, run 'gh auth login' and choose to authenticate via the web browser flow.

+### Option 2

+Before running dispatch, run 'gh auth login' and choose to authenticate by pasting an authentication token.

+#### Fine-grained PAT

+If using a fine-grained token (PAT), it must have, at a minimum, the following permissions:

+- `Contents` Read-only access
+- `Issues` Read and write access

+#### Classic PAT

+If using a classic token (PAT), it must have, at a minimum, the `repo` permission.

+### Option 3

+When running dispatch, use the --token option and specify either a fine-grained or a classic PAT as described above.

+### Option 4

+Before running dispatch, set an environment variable named GITHUB_TOKEN to either a fine-grained or a classic PAT as described above.